 For Japan’s major sushi chains, overseas expansion has already become a standard part of their growth strategy.
 Genki Sushi now operates more than 240 stores outside Japan (as of October 2024).
 Gatten Sushi and Heiroku Sushi are also increasing their overseas presence and actively recruiting franchise partners in international markets.
 Large-scale players such as Sushiro and Kura Sushi mainly expand through company-owned outlets and local subsidiaries, and are opening more stores across a growing number of regions.

 Although contract types and market conditions differ by country, the number of franchise-format stores is on the rise, especially in North America, Southeast Asia, and East Asia.
-This growth trend indicates there is still plenty of room for new entrants.
+It's telling that Sushiro and Kura Sushi still expand primarily through company-owned stores — leaving the franchise conversation to brands like Genki Sushi and Gatten, which have proven overseas but haven't saturated their markets yet.

 For conveyor-belt sushi concepts, the need for refrigeration and food-conveyor equipment means that the initial investment typically falls in the mid- to high-range.